 - Access cards will be provided to ride Port Authority public transportation buses.

-- Fellows will be responsible for their own meals and other expenses, including travel to and from Pittsburgh.
+- Fellows will be responsible for their own meals and other expenses, including transportation to and from Pittsburgh.

 - Download the application form.

-- Choose the top 3 faculty members with whom you would like to work, plus 2 others if appropriate.
+- Choose the top 5 faculty members with whom you would like to work.
 Whenever possible, student/mentor pairings are determined from this list.

 - Fellows are expected to work in the laboratory full-time throughout the 10-week program.
 Vacation days will not be permitted unless pre-approved by the faculty mentor.
 Other awards and funding must be relinquished.